 Having started in the field of IVF and infertility nearly 20 years ago, we are industry veterans who saw a huge gap in the surrogacy experience.
 After meeting couple after couple for whom assisted reproduction of any kind was cost prohibitive, or intended parents who were all but financially tapped out due to failed IVF cycles or adoptions gone awry, we realized there was an enormous need for affordable surrogacy options.

-After extensive research, endless questions, and field trips to the Ukraine, we partnered with only the doctors and facilitators we felt were completely aligned with the same standards of care intended parents would find in the U.S. Throughout our entire process, we took the approach that we would only provide this service if we felt we could provide the surrogacy experience we would want for ourselves on every level: medically, philosophically, and ethically.
+After extensive research, endless questions, and field trips to Ukraine and The Republic of Georgia, we partnered with only the doctors and clinics we felt were completely aligned with the same standards of care intended parents would find in the U.S. Throughout our entire process, we took the approach that we would only provide this service if we felt we could provide the surrogacy experience we would want for ourselves on every level: medically, philosophically, and ethically.
 We felt so strongly about this that we made it part of our mission statement.

-WHY NOT CONSIDER COUNTRIES OTHER THAN UKRAINE FOR SURROGACY?
+WHY NOT CONSIDER COUNTRIES OTHER THAN UKRAINE AND THE REPUBLIC OF GEORGIA FOR SURROGACY?

-THE UKRAINE PROGRAM MET OUR STANDARDS OF CARE
+UKRAINE AND GEORGIA PROGRAMS MET OUR STANDARDS OF CARE

 Although surrogacy in countries other than the U.S. has been around for a while, it wasn’t until about 2014 that we began hearing stories about how surrogacy was flourishing in Ukraine.
 More and more we started hearing about how our friends and colleagues in Europe and Israel were going there to provide affordable surrogacy options for clients who simply couldn’t afford to go the surrogacy route otherwise.